Letters from the Loire: Christmas food in France

 Add the prawns, scallops and lobster for 1 minute.
 Add the mussels and simmer over a low heat for about 3 minutes, until the scallops have turned opaque and all the shell-fish is heated through.
 Taste and adjust the seasoning, if necessary, then ladle the shellfish and broth into a warm tureen or four shallow soup plates.
 Garnish with the reserved mussels and prawns and a generous sprinkle of herbs, and serve immediately.

 Teresa Dolan was brought up in 1960's Britain.
 With her husband Tony and son Jay, she runs a Chambre d'Hôtes and Salon de Thé next door to the historic Abbaye Royale in Fontevraud where Eleanor of Aquitaine and her son Richard the Lionheart are reputedly buried.
-She has written for a number of publications over the years and she also writes short stories for children.
+She has written for a number of publications and also writes children's short stories.
 In addition, Teresa runs creative writing and themed workshops for expats and tourists to the Loire.
 Contact Teresa on firstname.lastname@example.org or

 Photo credit: ktylerconk (photo 1), greenlee (photo 2), Nikodem Nijaki via Wikimedia Commons (photo 3), marsupilami92 (photo 4)

 Comment here on the article, or if you have a suggestion to improve this article, please click here.